kristian-lange-tw/JATOS_docs_v3/pages/Migrate-from-v2-to-v3.md

 Follow [Updating a JATOS server installation](Updating-a-JATOS-server-installation.html).

-With JATOS 3 now requires (it's no longer optional) support for WebSockets (otherwise the batch and Group Session wouldn't work).
+With JATOS 3 now requires (it's no longer optional) support for WebSockets (otherwise the Batch and Group Session wouldn't work).
 So if you use a proxy in front of JATOS it has to be configured accordingly.
 You can find examples for [Apache](JATOS-with-Apache.html) and [Nginx](JATOS-with-Nginx.html) in this documentation.

 ## Keep your database with the update